 Official description of the course: here

-Students will be required to put into practice the lessons in exercises using ICT platforms for managing transport systems, based on NoSQL solutions like MongoDB.
-Part of the course is devoted to the development of a case study where students are required to complete some comprehensive analysis related to the world of transport.
+Students will be required to put into practice the lessons in exercises using ICT for managing transport systems.
+Part of the course is devoted to developing group projects where students are required to complete some comprehensive case studies related to the world of transport.